snimbus/snxapp/README.md

     Open a [Pull Request]

 # Licensing
-Sandbox Refhres Application(snxapp) is distributed under the GNU General Public License v3 -- see LICENSE.md for details.
+Sandbox Refresh Application(snxapp) is distributed under the GNU General Public License v3 -- see LICENSE.md for details.
 If you want to use snxapp or a modified version of it in your own organization, that is okay, but code from snxapp may not be redistributed or sold for profit in another product.